djhouseknecht/aws-deploy/README.md

 # this is an optional subfolder of the versions bucket
 AWS_VERSIONS_FOLDER=main-site/versions # optional

+# this is the local directory of the files you would like to upload
+#   for example, all files in the `dist/` directory
+DIR_TO_UPLOAD=dist/ # required
 ```

 `aws-deploy` will use the indicated bucket and optional folder to keep all versions.
 For the example of _mywebsite.com_, and the following config: